aisland-dao/chat-web/README.md

 ```

 We also recommend that you force browsers to re-validate any cached copy of Aisland Chat on page load by configuring your
 webserver to return `Cache-Control: no-cache` for `/`.
-This ensures the browser will fetch a new version of Element on
+This ensures the browser will fetch a new version  on
 the next page load after it's been deployed.
-Note that this is already configured for you in the nginx config of our
-Dockerfile.